taylorlapeyre/oj/README.md

 A refreshing Clojure library for talking to your database, heavily influenced by [Ring][ring].

 #### Features
-- Gives you a [standard interface](https://github.com/taylorlapeyre/oj/blob/master/doc/SPEC) for generating SQL
+- Gives you a [standard interface](https://github.com/taylorlapeyre/oj/blob/master/doc/SPEC) for running and generating SQL
+- Focuses on the most common and useful features of SQL
 - Enforces type checking and validation for queries
 - Sensible defaults
 - Concise and powerful API
 - Encourages reusable components

 #### Anti-features
+- Doesn't try to implement the entiretly of SQL
 - Doesn't require you to write SQL
-- Doesn't create its own domain-specific language (there are no macros)
+- Doesn't create its own domain-specific language
 - Doesn't surprise you